marconoriega0703-sys/MATH_120_Final_Project/README.md

 # Python Final Project: Pokemon Data Analysis

 ## Project Overview
 This project demonstrates data processing and analysis techniques using Python tools learned throughout the semester.
-The analysis focuses on examining Pokémon across Generations 1-6 and comparing their total base stats.
+The notebook focuses on examining Pokémon across Generations 1-6 and comparing their total base stats.
 The project incorporates data cleaning, merging, classes, and visualization.

 ## Project Structure
 ```